 Attention deficit hyperactivity disorder (ADHD) is one of the most common psychiatric conditions affecting children.
 According to the centers for disease control, an estimated 4.4 million youth between the ages of 4 and 17 have been diagnosed with this condition, with over half receiving prescription drug treatment.
 Prolonged symptoms, such as chronic inattention and constant hyperactivity, can be treated with prescription medication or complementary therapy.
-David Villareal, pharmacy manager at Pharmaca’s Monterey store, and practitioners Julie McGinnis and Erin Stokes from the South Boulder store share both options.
+David Villareal, manager at Pharmaca’s Monterey store, and practitioners Julie McGinnis and Erin Stokes from the South Boulder store share both options.

 DV :: The two most commonly prescribed medications for ADHD are Concerta and Adderall XR.
 These drugs help people gain focus although classified as stimulants.
 The side effects depend on the individual, but can include agitation, insomnia, and loss of appetite.
 These two formulas can be addictive, so some physicians prescribe Strattera because of its lower abuse potential.
 Treating someone affected by ADHD properly is like giving a new pair of glasses to someone who really needs them.